Maumee River: Watershed

-Environmental Conditions
+Environmental conditions

 Great Lakes Area of Concern

 Due to environmental contamination, a portion of the river was designated a Great Lakes Area of Concern (AOC) under the Great Lakes Water Quality Agreement of 1987.
 The Maumee covers 8,316 square miles and has the largest drainage area of any Great Lakes river.
 The Maumee AOC is contained within 775 square miles of the river and includes several creeks.
 The environmental problems were caused by sediment contamination and agricultural runoff.
-The runoff caused large amounts of phosphorus to enter the river, eventually leading to cultural eutrophication in Lake Erie.
+The runoff caused large amounts of phosphorus to enter the river, eventually leading to manmade eutrophication in Lake Erie.
 Sediments at the site contained high levels of polychlorinated biphenyls (PCBs) and heavy metals, which came from old dumps, contaminated industrial sites, combined sewer overflows and disposal of dredged materials.

 A 2006 remedial action plan for the AOC identified 10 "beneficial use impairments" caused by the pollution: